Example investment banking interview questions

-Simon Taillefer, an associate at Nomura, indicates that a proper understanding of the position and the division to which you have applied will set you apart from the competition.
-He told TARGETjobs City & Finance: ‘I think I stood out from the crowd because I was determined and knew about the job I was applying to.’
+Simon Taillefer, corporate sales vice president at Nomura, indicates that a proper understanding of the position and the division to which you have applied will set you apart from the competition.
+He told TARGETjobs Finance: ‘I think I stood out from the crowd because I was determined and knew about the job I was applying to.’

 Experience and knowledge gained through internships, spring insight programmes or other events, schemes and fairs are good ways to develop a real understanding of the job and division.
 But, there’s also a lot of information online.
 For instance, TARGETjobs Finance explains the different roles in investment banking.